Loyalist College recognizes Truth and Reconciliation Week

 A woman participates in the opening ceremony at for Truth and Reconciliation Week.
 She offers a small wooden bowl with tobacco to a seated man.
 Several attendees sit in a circle, observing the interaction in the stone-paved A’nówara Learning Circle with greenery in the background.

-Home / News / Campus News / Loyalist College recognizes Truth and Reconciliation Week
+Home / News / Indigenous Initiatives / Loyalist College recognizes Truth and Reconciliation Week

 Led by Loyalist’s Indigenous Services team, this year, the college’s Truth and Reconciliation Week programming centres on the story of Phyllis Webstad, whose orange shirt, given to her by her grandmother, was taken from her on her first day at St. Joseph Mission Residential School.
 Her story has since become the foundation for Orange Shirt Day, a grassroots movement to honour the experiences of the survivors of the residential school system and the lives of the children who never returned home.